Kanrog/Rook-2020-Scalable/README.md

 Uses the same BOM as the ROOK 2020, but with some additional hardware.<br />
 <em>(Full BOM will be made when it is built and tested)</em></p>

+(please note, the diagonal step is not updated, it was only made for the bed-section)

 <p><br />
 <em><strong>To determine your extrusion and rail lenghts, add 150mm to your bed-size and 100mm to your desired Z-height</strong></em><br />
 <br />